tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening.
 - Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc.
 - Know your triggers.
+- Handling Errors In Lambda :
+    - if the execution of Lambda function is getting abruptly terminated (non-processed or failed payloads also in case of asynchronous request to a function), you can send notification by : Configuring Dead-Letter queue and send it to SNS or SQS
+    - Max memory limit and max execution time limit gets terminated without being caught in the handler exception.

 # EC2 - Exam Tips - Summary.